Characterization of Excess Risk for Locally Strongly Convex Population Risk: Experiments

-We conduct the experiments on multi-class logistic regression to verify our results for convex loss functions.
+We conduct the experiments on multi-class logistic regression to verify our results for convex problems.
 We use the dataset \emph{digits} which is a set with $1800$ samples from $10$ classes.
 The dataset is available on package \emph{sklearn} \citep{scikit-learn}.

 We split $70\%$ data as the training set and the others are used as the test set.
 We follow the training strategy that all the experiments are conducted for 2000 steps, the learning rates are respectively $0.1$, $0.001$, and $0.001$ for SGD, RMSprop, and Adam.
 They are decayed with the inverse square root of update steps.
 The results are summarized in the Figure \ref{fig:digits}.